dirkpetersen/crowd-hpc/README.md

 ## Prepare host machine (hypervisor) and user account

-* first get a (virtual) machine with at least 8GB and some disk space
+* first get a (virtual) machine with at least 8GB memory and a good amount of disk space under /home

 * Run this script as sudo/root user to install packages and configure networking